LBMA Silver Inventory (London Vault Data)

 Estimated LBMA Free Float

 Methodology note: LBMA does not publish an official free-float number.
-This estimate subtracts identifiable London-vaulted ETF/ETC and public vault holdings from official LBMA London silver inventory.
+This estimate subtracts confirmed London-vaulted ETF/ETC silver from official LBMA London silver inventory.
 Some remaining non-ETF silver may still be allocated to private, institutional, or long-term owners and may not be immediately available for OTC settlement.

 Series note: The free-float chart starts from the live tracking baseline (Apr 2026) and updates monthly with each new LBMA release.

-Estimated LBMA free float = LBMA London silver inventory - confirmed London ETF/ETC/vault silver
+Estimated LBMA free float = LBMA London silver inventory - confirmed London-vaulted ETF/ETC silver

 882.7M oz